Ukraine's anti-corruption campaign targets Klitschko and Poroshenko | The China Post

 Portnov versus Poroshenko

 The investigation was initiated by Andriy Portnov, a former deputy head in the administration of ex-President Viktor Yanukovych, who fled to Russia following his ouster in 2014.
-Portnov himself fled to Russia that year, but returned to Ukraine before Zelenskiy’s swearing-in.
+Portnov himself fled to Russia that year, then moved to the West but returned to Ukraine before Zelenskiy’s swearing-in.
 He is on a kind of political crusade against Poroshenko and has submitted a range of charges against the former president, including treason.

 Kyiv Mayor Vitali Klitschko, a Poroshenko ally, was also summoned the State Bureau of Investigation in late July.
 He is accused of involvement in the sale of city land plots.
 Klitschko, however, failed to show up, calling the accusations a petty affair.
 At the same time, it was revealed that Zelenskiy had requested Klitschko be removed from Kyiv’s city council — an office he holds in addition to serving as mayor.
 The the National Anti-Corruption Bureau of Ukraine, meanwhile, is reportedly investigating Poroshenko and Klitschko on a range of issues.